 Hit That "Blurgh" Time Again?
 Don't Fret, Says Dan Pink, It's Part Of Your Daily Cycle

-So you will get a "peak" (if you are an early bird it will be in the morning), then hit a "trough" or dip and finally will "rebound" or enter a recovery period later in the day (unless you are a night owl).
+If you are an early riser, you will get a "peak" in the morning, then hit a "trough" or dip and finally will "rebound" or enter a recovery period later in the day (unless you are a night owl).

-The peak time is evidently where you will feel - and be - the most productive and the recovery time is when you are likely to be more creative.
+In terms of getting stuff done, the peak time is evidently where you will feel - and be - the most productive.
+For insights and ideas, that can come later in the day says Pink, as he points out that the recovery time is when you are likely to be more creative.

 The key is what do you do when you hit that slump?
 Pink says not very much - at most do things which aren't particularly challenging.

-The trick is to get the most out of each part of the cycle that is appropriate - and not beat yourself if you can't deliver during the "dip" - no-one can, apparently.
+The trick is to get to know your cycle, to make the most out of the peak and recovery periods - and to not beat yourself if you can't deliver during the "dip".
+Make the most of it.
+Take that nap.